mpusz/wg21-papers/src/3045R9_quantities_and_units_library.md

 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `isq::speed(50 * km / h) / (5 * s)` | `quantity<reference<derived_quantity_spec<isq::speed_t{}, per<isq::time_t{}>>{}, derived_unit<si::kilo_t<si::metre_t{}>{}, per<non_si::hour_t{}, si::second_t{}>>{}>{}, int>` |

-Moreover, to prevent possible issues in the library's framework compile-time logic, all of the library's entities must be marked `final`.
-This prevents the users from deriving their own strong types from them, which would prevent symbolic expressions simplification of equivalent entities.
-This constraint is enforced by the concepts in the library.

 ### Strong types instead of aliases

 Let's look again at the above units definitions.
 Another essential point to notice is that